 Lazarus, DNA 2018, full work

 Public memory and witness

-The same root later opens into Recovered Histories, the Istanbul work, foreign saints, illuminated surfaces and the wider archive ecology of carrying memory forward.
+The same root later opens into Recovered Histories, the Istanbul work, foreign saints, illuminated surfaces and the wider archive ecology.
+Those are later branches, not replacements for this one.

-Following my explorations in DNA relationships and ways of tracing the movements of my ancestors around the world, I reached a point where the search felt like an attempt to resurrect the past.
+Following my explorations in DNA analysis, I began tracing the movements of my ancestors around the world.
+I reached a point where it felt as if I was trying to resurrect the past.
 That is why the title became Lazarus.
-It names the act of restoring something lost, but also the melancholy that comes with painful discoveries.
+It names the act of restoring something lost, but also the melancholy that painful discoveries bring up.

 Both my parents were refugees, escaping war and death.
-In this work I was trying to move beyond the earlier Personal Maps, while keeping the connection with psychogeography and cultural history.
+In this work I tried to portray that narrative, moving beyond the earlier Personal Maps, while keeping the connection with psychogeography and cultural history.
 The map did not disappear.
 It entered the face.

+Lazarus, DNA 2018, full work